dipoesan/katacoda-testing/project 3/step9.md

->> To add physical volumes to a colume group, what command would you use? << ( ) lvcreate
+>> To add physical volumes to a volume group, what command would you use? << ( ) lvcreate
 ( ) pvcreate
 (*) vgcreate